davebrny/test-lab/readme.md

 # test lab

-the idea behind test lab is to remove some of the friction of writing new scripts by letting you use a single hotkey to quickly test out the changes you make. normally this requires you to use 3 hotkeys:
+the idea behind test lab is to take some of the friction out of writing new [AutoHotkey](https://www.autohotkey.com) scripts by letting you use a single hotkey to quickly test out your changes. normally this process requires 3 hotkeys:

 1: <kbd>ctrl</kbd> + <kbd>s</kbd> to save your changes
 2: a hotkey to reload the script